Data mining: Notable uses

-Data mining is used wherever there is digital data available today.
-Notable examples of data mining can be found throughout business, medicine, science, and surveillance.
+Data mining is used wherever there is digital data available.
+Notable examples of data mining can be found throughout business, medicine, science, finance, construction, and surveillance.

 Privacy concerns and ethics

 While the term "data mining" itself may have no ethical implications, it is often associated with the mining of information in relation to user behavior (ethical and otherwise).

 The ways in which data mining can be used can in some cases and contexts raise questions regarding privacy, legality, and ethics.
 In particular, data mining government or commercial data sets for national security or law enforcement purposes, such as in the Total Information Awareness Program or in ADVISE, has raised privacy concerns.

 Data mining requires data preparation which uncovers information or patterns which compromise confidentiality and privacy obligations.
 A common way for this to occur is through data aggregation.
 Data aggregation involves combining data together (possibly from various sources) in a way that facilitates analysis (but that also might make identification of private, individual-level data deducible or otherwise apparent).
 This is not data mining per se, but a result of the preparation of data before—and for the purposes of—the analysis.
 The threat to an individual's privacy comes into play when the data, once compiled, cause the data miner, or anyone who has access to the newly compiled data set, to be able to identify specific individuals, especially when the data were originally anonymous.

-It is recommended to be aware of the following before data are collected: